Parallel and Contraparallel Calculator

 Why parallels matter even when you have no zodiacal aspect

 A zodiacal aspect tells you that two bodies stand at a specific angle around the ecliptic.
-A parallel tells you that two bodies stand at the same latitude north or south of the celestial equator.
+A parallel tells you that two bodies stand at the same declination north or south of the celestial equator.
 The two signals are independent: a chart can have Mars at 5° Leo and Venus at 29° Aquarius (no zodiacal aspect whatsoever) but their declinations may both be +15°, which puts them in exact parallel.
-On the ground that tends to read as strong chemistry that the standard synastry report did not flag.
+Treat that as an additional contact to weigh, especially if the same pair is important elsewhere in the chart.

 How to read a contraparallel (the hidden opposition)

-When contraparallels coincide with a zodiacal opposition on the same pair, the tension is simply amplified.
-When they replace a zodiacal aspect that is not present, the tension is muted but chronic.
-When transits activate a natal contraparallel (by forming their own parallel or contraparallel to one of the two natal bodies), the dormant pairing tends to surface in lived events.
+When contraparallels coincide with a zodiacal opposition on the same pair, the testimony is reinforced.
+When they appear without a zodiacal aspect, read them as a secondary contact rather than a replacement for the sign-based aspect list.
+When transits activate a natal contraparallel (by forming their own parallel or contraparallel to one of the two natal bodies), check whether the same topic is also activated by longitude, houses, or timing techniques.

 • Sepharial, The New Manual of Astrology (1898).